Read past flashbacks:-

 - So much money spent to promote a politician’s wife – one strong reminder that wastage and blatant corruption will still be prevalent with BN still behind the pilot’s seats

-- Bought myself a cheap but feature rich, Malaysian made phone but at the end, it proved that it was nothing but a waste of money.
+- Bought me a cheap but feature-rich, Malaysian made phone but at the end, it proved that it was nothing but a waste of money.
 Malaysian technology companies still have a long way to go with the issue of quality and robustness (they have the right ideas and enough creativity but that does not take them far)

 - The PM decided to buy votes with promises of development and money – a clear violation of the election rules